-Creating financial motivation for kidney donation was another way that the nurses were sometimes used.
+Creating financial motivation (a kind of inducement) for kidney donation was another way that the nurses used in some cases..
 This type of motivation was often used for poor and low-income families.

-“Because of financial problem, father of a brain dead patient did not agree to make organ donation.
-The hospital manger assisted me to free all transfer and funeral costs."
+“Due to financial problems, father of a brain dead patient did not agree to make organ donation.
+The hospital manger assisted me to pay all transfer and funeral costs."
 (Nurse Consultant 5)

 Acceptance of Kidney Donation

-The outcome of the nursing intervention in individual and family`s decision making was to accept to pay or receive a donated kidney.This was important in families with brain death patients.
+The outcome of the nursing intervention in individual and family`s decision- making was to accept to pay or receive a donated kidney.
 Since the time of brain death, family members had different reactions such as denial, resistance, aggression, and acceptance.
-Nurses as a consultant identify this process to come into acceptance.
+Nurses as a consultant identify this process to be accepted.

-“The mother of a child who believed her child was not brain dead was aggressive and blamed nurses and physician for the death of her child.
-However, after consultation with nurses and physicians she proposed us to donate the organs of her child "(mother of the deceased child)
+“The mother of a child who believed her child was not brain dead, was aggressive and blamed nurses and physician for the death of her child.
+However, after consultation with nurses and physicians, she proposed us to donate the organs of her child "(mother of the deceased child)

-Individuals and families who were seeking a kidney had different reactions such as fear, concern or interest due to financial problem than cadaveric renal transplantation.
+Individuals and families who sought a kidney had different reactions such as fear, concern or interest due to financial problem than cadaveric renal transplantation.
 This kind of reaction was identified by nurses in various meetings and consulting was continued to create acceptance in the family or individual donors and recipients.

-"I was under the hemodialysis for years and did not have enough money to buy a kidney.I was opposed to signing up the list of kidney transplant from a cadaver.
-Then, organ transplant nurse consulted me and convince me that it was better to receive the kidney from a deceased donor than a living donor.I accepted it and received the kidney. "(Patients with transplanted kidney).
+"

 Discussion

 The results of this study showed that the negative attitude of some nurses and physicians had a negative effect on the family`s decision for kidney donation from deceased donor and brain death.
-Therefore, nurses were trying to change their attitude and believe to receive consultation.
-There is a relationship between nurses and physicians' attitudes toward organ donation with their self-confidence satisfying families (24).
-Manzari et al found that failing to approve definite brain dead by physicians and nurses, may cause concern, doubt, and lack of trust to team care which was followed by conflict in family`s decision (25).
-Flodén et al (2011) in their study found that 50 percent of ICU nurses were aware of brain death and were able to give good consultations to their families (26).
-Therefore, counseling and education are able to change nurses’ attitudes toward organ donation and have a positive impact on the families’ decision for organ donation (24,27).
+Therefore, nurses attempted to change their attitude and maintained to receive consultation.
+There is a relationship between nurses and physicians' attitudes toward organ donation with their self-confidence satisfying families (23).
+Manzari et al found that failing to approve definite brain dead by physicians and nurses, may cause concern, doubt, and lack of trust to team care followed by conflict in family`s decision (24).
+Flodén et al (2011) in their study found that 50 percent of ICU nurses were aware of brain death and were able to give good consultations to their families (25). -

 Another role of nurses was giving consultation to individuals and families with brain-dead patients or those who were in need of kidney transplantation.
-Most families did not believe in organ donation.The reasons were disfiguring after brain death, the family falls into trouble in the process of organ donation,relative’s pessimism and religious prejudices.
-These factors lead the needy to buy a kidney from the market.At this time nurses in the role of the consultant were preventing it.
-Zohoor et al (2003) found that the biggest reasons of dissatisfaction were religious issues, frustrating the family and the possibility of commercial abuse of body organs (28).
+Most families did not believe in organ donation.
+It has been suggested that the shock and disbelief experienced by relatives may be minimized if they are aware of the process leading to confirmation of brain death.
+These factors lead the needy to buy a kidney from the market.At this time nurses in the role of the consultant were prevented it.
+Zohoor et al (2003) found that the major reasons of dissatisfaction were religious issues, frustrating the family and possibility of commercial abuse of body organs (26).